mlouhivu/test-markup/md/README.md

 ## Other build considerations

-By default, the MPI related parts in special interpreter are build by "mpicc".
+By default, the MPI related parts in special interpreter are build by `mpicc`.
 Alternate MPI compiler can be specified with variable MPICC.